Five classic foods to try in Estonia

 4. Kama desserts

-Source: Johannes Hoimoja
+Photo author: Johannes Hoimoja

 5. Black bread

 Black bread plays a significant role in Estonian culture.
 There are many superstitions, traditions, and old sayings about bread here.
-For example, you shouldn’t slice a new loaf in the evening or it will shrink, though this saying has become obsolete with the introduction of pre-sliced bread.
-Also, if you drop your slice of bread, you shouldn’t throw it away – you should pick it up, kiss it and then continue eating.
+For example, you shouldn’t slice a new loaf in the evening, or it will shrink, though this saying has become obsolete with the introduction of pre-sliced bread.
+Also, if you drop your slice of bread, you shouldn’t throw it away – you should pick it up, kiss it, and then continue eating.

-In recent years, baking homemade black bread has become more popular.
+In recent years, baking homemade black bread has become popular.
 And we don’t just make plain rye loaves – we add imaginative ingredients like berries, raisins, seeds, bacon… pretty much anything can be thrown in to make it taste even more wonderful!

-Source: Mariann Liimal
+Photo author: Mariann Liimal

 Catch your own fish, bake your own bread, and make your own kohuke!